kaleem-peeroo/AutoPerf/README.md

 ```

 TODO:
-- Set up PTST errors collection in one place to see what has gone wrong per test
+- [ ] Set up PTST errors collection in one place to see what has gone wrong per test
-    - e.g. test_3 can't get expected duration, example_campaign has no tests, etc.
+    - [ ] e.g. test_3 can't get expected duration, example_campaign has no tests, etc.
+- [ ] Periodically zip then upload files from k1 to cloud